-Note that some products do not result in savings from 2010-201:
+Note that some products do not result in savings from 2010-2015:

-Residential Refrigerators and Freezers: The standard effective date is in late 2014, so the effect of standards does not begin until 2015.

 External Power Supplies (EPS): EPS are included as a measure in the Fifth Power Plan, but not in the Sixth Power Plan.
 Under the assumption that all savings from EPS would have been captured by the end of the Fifth Power Plan period, there are no savings associated with EPS.

 Residential Clothes Washers: The Sixth Power Plan captured the efficiency level of the standard.

-Residential Water Heaters: The standard effective date is 2015.

 Residential Heat Pumps: The Sixth Power Plan already included the standard efficiency.

 Commercial/Industrial Sector Results

-Table 4 displays the regional commercial sector results of the analyzed standards from 2010 to 201 and from 201 to 2034.
-The aggregated non-programmtic savings due to standards before program adjustment of the analyzed products is aMW for the Pacific Northwest, and aMW specific to the BPA region.
+Table 4 displays the regional commercial sector results of the analyzed standards from 2010 to 2015 and from 2016 to 2034.
+The aggregated non-programmtic savings due to standards before program adjustment of the analyzed products is 49.65 aMW for the Pacific Northwest (with Busbar), and 20.86 aMW specific to the BPA region (with Busbar).
 The majority of the non-programmatic savings come from standards on distribution transformers.

 Table 4.
 Commercial/Industrial Standards-Induced Non-Programmatic Savings (aMW)